 “When you play the game of thrones, you win or you die.
 There is no middle ground.” ~Cersei Lannister, Queen of Westeros and wife of King Robert Baratheon

-Freelance writers play their own version of the game of thrones and, in some ways, the game we play is just as fiercely and it’s oft just as deadly.
+Freelance writers play their own version of the game of thrones and, in some ways, the game we play is just as fierce and it’s oft just as deadly.
 Play it right, or your business will die at the blade of a better freelancer’s sword.

 If you leave the corporate world to freelance full time, you need to go at it full bore.
 Go at it to win the undying love of your subjects (clients).
 Execute your duties with the utmost responsibility, integrity, mercy, and justice.